sashinram/DAPO/README.md

 We release a fully open-sourced system for large-scale LLM RL, including algorithm, code infrastructure, and dataset.
 The system achieves state-of-the-art large-scale LLM RL performance.
 We propose the **D**ecoupled Clip and **D**ynamic s**A**mpling **P**olicy **O**ptimization (**DAPO**) algorithm.
 Through open-sourcing, we provide the broader research community and society with practical access to scalable reinforcement learning, enabling all to benefit from these advancements.
 Our system is based on the awesome [verl](https://github.com/volcengine/verl) framework.
 Thanks for their great work!

+## Discussions Welcomed

+🤗 If you have any questions about our paper, issues are welcomed and we could discuss there.
+Thank you!

 ## Key Results

 ### AIME 2024 Performance

-**DAPO** achieves 50 points on AIME 2024 based on the Qwen2.5-32B base model, outperforming the previous SoTA DeepSeek-R1-Zero-Qwen-32B with 50% training steps.
+🚀 **DAPO** achieves 50 points on AIME 2024 based on the Qwen2.5-32B base model, outperforming the previous SoTA DeepSeek-R1-Zero-Qwen-32B with 50% training steps.

 ![alt text](img/score.png)